“Right intention has to come from the depth of the heart, not from its turbulent surface.” Ajahn Sucitto.

 Then my brain switches to blame as I conjure all the ways that others might have misunderstood my intentions or stumbled in their own harsh response.
 I then watch as my mind becomes even more busy trying to get out of all of this, imagining some future or better or more spiritual experience, rather than the confusing and unpleasant one of now.

 “It’s like this.”
 Is there unnecessary suffering?
 I inquire.
-With a kind heart and with compassion for my very human-ness, I explore simple and quiet presence, listening to see what’s needed that will lead toward the end of suffering, here, now, with all of this.
+With a kind heart and with a bit of forgiveness for my very human frailties, I explore simple and quiet presence, listening to see what’s needed that will lead toward the end of suffering, here, now, with all of this.

 “Mau ke mana?”
 How is my heart?
 My friends in Bali remind me.